Shopify/theme-scripts/packages/theme-a11y/README.md

 ---

-### accessibleLinks(messages, targetLinks, prefix)
+### accessibleLinks(elements, options)

 Add a descriptive message to external links and links that open to a new window.

 - `elements` - Specific elements to be targeted
-- `options.messages`: Custom messages object to overwrite with keys: newWindow, external, newWindowExternal
+- `options.messages` - Custom messages object to overwrite with keys: newWindow, external, newWindowExternal
 - `options.messages.newWindow` - When the link opens in a new window (e.g. `target="_blank"`)
 - `options.messages.external` - When the link is to a different host domain.
 - `options.messages.newWindowExternal` - When the link is to a different host domain and opens in a new window.
-- `options.prefix`: Prefix to namespace "id" of the messages
+- `options.prefix` - Prefix to namespace "id" of the messages